Aggressive Felony DWI Defense

 Being arrested with one DWI is bad enough, but getting multiple drunk driving offenses can affect the most important things in life: your employment, finances, reputation and freedom.

-In Minnesota, it is illegal to drive with a blood alcohol content of .08 or higher.
-A first-time DWI offense is typically a misdemeanor.
-But a fourth offense is considered a felony, punishable by imprisonment.
+In Minnesota, a first-time DWI offense is typically a misdemeanor.
+But a fourth offense is considered a felony crime, punishable by mandatory imprisonment.
 This is a very serious conviction to have on your record.
-If you have been arrested several times for driving under the influence (DUI)/driving while intoxicated (DWI), you could suffer grave penalties, including prison time, and your driver’s license may be permanently suspended.
+If you have been arrested several times for driving under the influence (DUI)/driving while impaired (DWI), you could suffer grave penalties, including prison time, and your driver’s license may be permanently revoked.

-At the Law Offices of Mitchell A. Robinson, P.A., in Minneapolis, we have almost 30 years of comprehensive experience defending DWI clients with serious felony charges.
-Attorney Robinson and the rest of our legal team will be supportive until your case is resolved.
+At John A. Price III, P.A., we have over 25 years of comprehensive experience defending DWI clients facing serious felony charges.
+Attorney John Price and the rest of our legal team will support you at every stage of your case.

 Circumstances For Being Charged With A Felony DWI/DUI: